openbmc/openbmc/poky/documentation/dev-manual/debugging.rst

 The syntax you use for recipes written in Bash is similar to that of recipes written in Python described in the previous section.

-Following is an example written in Bash.
+Here is an example written in Bash.
 The code logs the progress of the ``do_my_function`` function::

    do_my_function() {